linux4sam/egt/docs/src/draw.md

 disable automatic clipping.

-When the parent frame calls the draw() function of a widget, it will first setup a egt::v1::Painter::AutoSaveRestore instance.
-Therefore there is not need to handle saving or restoring the state in any egt::v1::Widget::draw() function as this is done automatically.
+When the parent frame calls the draw() function of a widget, it will first setup an egt::v1::Painter::AutoSaveRestore instance.
+Therefore, there is no need to handle saving or restoring the state in any egt::v1::Widget::draw() function as this is done automatically.

 @section draw_transforms Affine Matrix Transformations